Linha do Douro: Route

 In 1984, the Spanish rail operator RENFE announced the closure of its connecting line from La Fuente de San Esteban to the Portuguese border.
 With the loss of international traffic, CP had to close its line east of Barca d'Alva to Spain.
 The service was cut back to Pocinho in 1988, which has since remained the eastern terminus of the Douro line.

+As of May 2023, there are intentions to reactivate the extension from Pocinho to the border town of Barca d'Alva, with a preliminary study commissioned on May 10th.

 Branch lines

 There were formerly five metre gauge branch lines connecting with the Douro line, but the last of these closed in 2009.
 Geographically, from west to east they were: